-Homa ROUHI (Iran)
+Rapporteur: Homa ROHI (Iran)

 Chapter .
-THE UNITED NATIONS PROGRAMME FOR THE DECADE FOR WOMEN: EQUALITY, DEVELOPMENT AND PEACE, 1976-1985 (continued)
+THE UNITED NATIONS PROGRAMME FOR THE DECADE FOR WOMEN: EQUALITY, DEVELOPMENT AND PEACE 1976-1985 (continued)

-(b) The Programme for the Decade
+(b) The Programme for the Decade The Commission on the Status of Women

-The Commission on the Status of Women
+Requests the Economic and Social Council at its resumed sixty-first session to transmit the attached programme for the United Nations Decade for Women: Equality, Development an Peace to the General Assembly at its thirty-first session.

-Requests the Economic and Social Council at its resumed sixty-first session to transmit the attached programme for the United Nations Decade for Women: Equality, Development and Peace to the General Assembly at its thirty-first session.
+I. UNITED NATIONS DECADE FOR WOMEN: Policies, Principles and Mandates

-- I. UNITED NATIONS DECADE FOR WOMEN: Policies, Principles and Mandates - 1.
-The policies, principles and mandates for the Programme for the United Nations Decade for Women: Equality, Development and Peace are set forth in a number of international documents, including in particular: - (a) The Declaration of Mexico on the Equality of Women and their contribution to Dev topment and Peace, the World Plan of Action for the implementation of the objectives of the International Women's Year, the regional plans of action for Asia and the Pacific and for Africa and related resolutions of the Conference, endorsed by the General Assembly in its resolution 3520 (XXX);
+- 1. The policies, principles and mandates for the Programme for the United Nations Decade for Women: Equality, Development and Peace are set forth in a number of international documents, including in particular: - (a) The Declaration of Mexico on the Equality of Women and their contribution to Development and Peace, the World Plan of Action for the implementation of the objectives of the International Women's Year, the regional plans of action for Asia and the Pacific and for Africa and related resolutions of the Conference, endorsed by the General Assembly in its resolution 3520 (XXX);

-^{1/ &}quot;The inclusion of this paragraph should not be interpreted as indicating a change in the positions taken by certain delegations when the documents and resolutions referred to in the paragraph were adopted".
+1 "The inclusion of this paragraph should not be interpreted as indicating a change in the positions taken by certain delegations when the documents and resolutions referred to in